 Chairperson Bonds and other members of the committee, thank you for the opportunity to testify today.
-My name is Eliana Golding and I am a policy analyst at the DC Fiscal Policy Institute.
+My name is Eliana Golding and I am a policy analyst at the DC Fiscal Policy Institute (DCFPI).
 DCFPI is a non-profit organization that promotes budget choices to reduce DC’s economic and racial inequities and build widespread prosperity in the District of Columbia, through independent research and policy recommendations.

 Even before the recession left thousands of District residents without a consistent or adequate income, DC was facing a housing affordability crisis.
 The pandemic has exposed the precariousness of the economy for low- and moderate-income tenants.
 In July, an estimated 26,000 DC adults who lived in rental housing—11 percent—were behind on rent.
 The recession is disproportionately undermining the economic stability of the District’s Black, brown, and immigrant households—the same groups that have been displaced by the District’s rising housing prices for decades.